 Moving Houseplants 1 Week in Advance

-About one week prior to the big day, you have the fun job of inspecting all your plants for pests and disease, and dealing with them appropriately, if there are any failures.
+About one week before the big day, you have the fun job of inspecting all your plants for pests and disease and dealing with them appropriately, if there are any failures.
 Even newly transplanted plants are at risk for bugs, disease, and mildew.
 When possible, use natural remedies, especially during a move.
 Avoid chemicals as much as you can, especially when they are about to be transported.
-This is really important to remember.
+This is important to remember.

 Moving Houseplants 2 Days in Advance

 This is the final day to give your plants a drink.
 You want the water to be mostly absorbed before they start getting bumped around.
 Think of how you would feel if you went surfing five minutes after you drank a huge container of water.

 Two days prior is also a good time to make sure that you have enough boxes.
 For long-distance moves, you will probably want to place each plant in its box, so keep this in mind when gathering some.
 If your move is local and you plan on transporting your plants in your car rather than the moving truck then empty beer, wine, or liquor boxes with handles on the side will work great.

 Packing the plants is going to get done either the night before the move or in the morning before the movers arrive.
 Large plants and those of any size that are sensitive should be wrapped in tissue paper.
 This will provide a little extra protection.